wren-coder/wren-coder-cli/docs/cli/tutorials.md

 GITHUB_PERSONAL_ACCESS_TOKEN="pat_YourActualGitHubTokenHere"
 ```

-Gemini CLI uses this value in the `mcpServers` configuration that you defined in the `settings.json` file.
+Wren Coder CLI uses this value in the `mcpServers` configuration that you defined in the `settings.json` file.

-#### Launch Gemini CLI and verify the connection
+#### Launch Wren Coder CLI and verify the connection

-When you launch Gemini CLI, it automatically reads your configuration and launches the GitHub MCP server in the background.
-You can then use natural language prompts to ask Gemini CLI to perform GitHub actions.
+When you launch Wren Coder CLI, it automatically reads your configuration and launches the GitHub MCP server in the background.
+You can then use natural language prompts to ask Wren Coder CLI to perform GitHub actions.
 For example:

 ```bash
 "get all open issues assigned to me in the 'foo/bar' repo and prioritize them"